TheDevOps/logback-elasticsearch-appender/README.md

  * `value` (required): Text string to be sent.
 Internally, the value is populated using a Logback PatternLayout, so all [Conversion Words](http://logback.qos.ch/manual/layouts.html#conversionWord) can be used (in addition to the standard static variable interpolations like `${HOSTNAME}`).
  * `allowEmpty` (optional, default `false`): Normally, if the `value` results in a `null` or empty string, the field will not be sent.
 If `allowEmpty` is set to `true` then the field will be sent regardless
  * `type` (optional, default `String`): type of the field on the resulting JSON message.
 Possible values are: `String`, `int`, `float`, `boolean` and `object`.
 Use `object` if the value is the string representation of a JSON object or array ie. `{"k" : true}`or `[1,2,3,]`.
+ * `ignoredLoggers` (optional, default `String`): An optional comma separated list of loggers for which a stracktrace should be ignored.
+Useful if some framework logs stacktraces without real value.
+E.g. `at.logger.Class1,at.logger.Class2,my-custom-logger-name`

 Groovy Configuration
 ====================